 While conducting a review of the literature, maximize the time you devote to writing this part of your paper by thinking broadly about what you should be looking for and evaluating.
 Review not just what scholars are saying, but how are they saying it.
 Some questions to ask:

-When you begin to write your literature review section, you'll be glad you dug deeper into how the research was constructed because it establishes a means for developing more substantial analysis and interpretation of the research problem.
+When you begin to write your literature review section, you'll be glad you dug deeper into how the research was designed and constructed because it establishes a means for developing more substantial analysis and interpretation of the research problem.

 Hart, Chris.
 Doing a Literature Review: Releasing the Social Science Research Imagination.
 Thousand Oaks, CA: Sage Publications, 1998.